Camp Orange: Camp Orange: Wrong Town

 The Flip Sisters arrived on the second day of Camp Orange as a surprise twist to the other contestants.
 The winners of Champ Orange were The Mighty Wood Ducks (Cooper and Jake).

-Season 8 'Boys vs Girls' (2012)
+Season 8 (2012)

+Camp Orange: Boys vs Girls

 Season 8 was hosted by Luke and Wyatt, and co-hosted by iCarly's Jennette McCurdy.
 This season pitted the girls' teams against boys' teams.
 Each team was led by a mentor, Wyatt (boys) and Jennette (girls).
 The season premiered on Tuesday, 26 June at 3:00 PM on Nickelodeon (Australia and New Zealand).

 Teams featured in the season were:

 The overall winners of the Camp Orange: Boys vs Girls were the girls' team (The Ballistic Belly-Buttons and The Grizzly Girls).
 The winners of Champ Orange were the Grizzly Girls (Monique and Giorgia).

 Season 9 (2013)

 Camp Orange: Spill Seekers

 Season 9 was hosted by Luke & Wyatt.
 For the first time, the show was filmed at Seaworld Australia on the Gold Coast.

 Teams featured in the season were: